 Meet Healthcare Fraud Defense Attorney: Dr. Nick Oberheiden

 Attorney Nick Oberheiden has been featured by the media across the country and he has been interviewed by TV and radio stations on federal litigation and federal law in all 50 states.

 What distinguishes Nick from many other attorneys is his ability to actually persuade decision-makers, be it prosecutors, federal agents, or judges by way of highly analytical but concise presentations.
 Liked and respected by government officials and clients alike, Nick’s approach is not characterized by rude aggressiveness but by lucid arguments.
-This is what previous clients said publicly about Nick’s quality of services.

 With hundreds of healthcare audits and investigations successfully resolved, the following are recent examples of Medicare fraud cases, in which clients trusted Nick with their case.
 Nick and his team convinced the U.S. Attorney’s Office in each of these cases to not bring any charges against his clients.